List of One Life to Live characters introduced in the 1990s: Megan Buchanan-Rappaport

 Megan Victoria Buchanan-Rappaport is a fictional character on the American soap opera One Life to Live.
 She is the stillborn daughter of Will Rappaport and Jessica Buchanan.
 Erin Torpey played the role on July 21–22, 2008, as the spirit of Megan.
 Torpey had also portrayed Jessica when Megan died in 1999.

-Conceived during a brief fling between Will and Jessica, Megan is stillborn in 1999 after Dorian Lord accidentally hits a pregnant Jessica with her car.
+Conceived during a brief fling between Will and Jessica, Megan is stillborn on June 2, 1999 after Dorian Lord accidentally hits a pregnant Jessica with her car.
 A devastated Jessica ultimately forgives a repentant Dorian.
 Megan is named after her deceased aunt, Megan Gordon, who appears to Jessica in a vision to bring baby Megan to Heaven.
 On July 21 and July 22, 2008, the spirit of an adult Megan visits Jessica's mother Victoria Lord Davidson, who is critically injured in a car crash.
 Megan is happy to meet her grandmother and encourages her to forgive her love interest Charlie Banks.
 Megan also reveals that she is an actress, working with her aunt Megan as well.